MihaiZecheru/Ping-Pong-Score-Tracker/ping_pong_score_tracker_library/README.md

 There was no point in copying the code to both folders so I made a library

+Note: the code seen here in GitHub is just a copy of the library. the real location is in Arduino/libraries.
-Note: this library must be in Arduino/libraries to work.
+      it must be at that location to work